-6.1.
-Requirements
+2.1 Requirements

-- Each external body will have its own process and procedures that must be followed. - Wintec's Quality and Academic Unit is responsible for the management of NZQA external moderation requirements. - iii.
-Each Head of School/Centre Director, or delegated representative, is responsible for the management of ITO, Standard Setting Bodies (SSBs), Professional Body or any other external body moderation requirements.
+- i.
+Each external body will have its own process and procedures that must be followed. - ii.
+Wintec's Quality and Academic Unit is responsible for the management of NZQA external moderation requirements. - iii.
+Each Head of School/Centre Director, or delegated representative, is responsible for the management of ITO, Standard Setting Bodies (SSBs), Professional Body or any other external body moderation requirements. - iv.
+Internal moderation of unit or achievement standard assessments should be conducted prior to submission for External Moderation.